0xTerry0x/go-reloaded/README.md

 | **internal/punct**  | Punctuation & apostrophe normalization                  |
 | **internal/rules**  | Grammar rules (e.g., “a” → “an”)                        |

-Each layer is pure, unit-tested, and uses only the Go standard library.
+Each layer is pure, unit-tested, and uses only the Go standard library.<br>
-For detailed design and data flow, see `docs/ARCHITECTURE.md`.
+For detailed design and data flow, see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).<br>

 ---